PeoHP2308/FCJ-Workshop-Official/content/1-Worklog/1.10-Week10/_index.md

 ### Week 10 Objectives:

-* Connect and get acquainted with members of First Cloud Journey.
+* Review the structure and services in the project.

-* Understand basic AWS services, how to use the console & CLI.
+* Understand the flow of activities and the connection between system components.

 ### Tasks to be carried out this week:
 | Day | Task                                                                                  | Start Date | Completion Date | Reference Material |